j0nas/light-form/README.md

 [uncontrolled React components][uncontrolled], except they're in sync with the Redux store by default.
 Any props you pass them are applied.
-Eg., the provided `<Input />` is just a wrapper for a standard `<input />`, and will accept any props that would be valid for `<input />`. `value` and `onChange` are the exceptions, see "Defining custom onChange handlers".
+Eg., the provided `<Input />` is just a wrapper for a standard `<input />`, and will accept any props that would be valid for `<input />`. `value` and `onChange` are the exceptions, see "Defining custom event handlers".

-## Defining custom onChange handlers
+## Defining custom event handlers
+The exported components and reducer have hooks which you can pass functions to.
+This allows for fine-grained control of the events passed to the components and the resulting state on reducer changes.

+### Custom onChange handlers for fields
-If the `onChange` prop of a field is defined, the passed function will be invoked prior to invoking the internal onChange function.
+If the `onChange` prop of a field is defined, the passed function will be invoked, and the return of that function will be passed to the internal onChange function.
 This allows for complete control of the onChange handling and outcome.
 The function passed to the prop will receive the event object as a parameter which you are free to copy and mutate as you please.
 Return this event object (or a copy) as a part of the custom onChange function, or a falsy value if you want to abort handling the event.
 See *Intercept OnChange* demo/example.

+### Custom onStateChange handler for reducer
+In addition to an optional *defaultState* second parameter, the Reducer accepts an `onStateChange` function as an optional third parameter.
+If present, the passed function will be invoked after a state update has occurred, and the function will receive the updated state as a parameter.
+The function is free to mutate this state as needed.
+The function is expected to return an object, which will be applied as the new state for the reducer.
+See *OnStateChange* example.

 [vanilla gist]: https://gist.github.com/j0nas/d597b3e7f6a6718f9c7c8ea0734d8c47
 [surge]: http://light-form.surge.sh